Clinet/clinet/README.md

 ----

-## Using the official up-to-date version of Clinet
+## Using the official live version of Clinet (to stay up to date on fixes and features)

 1. Click on [this link](https://discordapp.com/api/oauth2/authorize?client_id=374546169755598849&permissions=8&scope=bot) to invite `Clinet` into your Discord server.
     1. The `Administrator` permission is not required.
 The invite link above